Yes it will.

 The Great Purpose of Creating Free Content

 If you create "free" content with the purpose of getting a certain number of sales, you will be tempted to manipulate your audience.
-This creates suffering on all sides: your audience senses your manipulation / ulterior motives, and your conscience will bother you about your integrity problem.
+This creates suffering on all sides: your audience senses your ulterior motives, and your conscience will bother you with an integrity problem.

 There is no "end" to that purpose.
 In my experience of coaching hundreds of content creators, it is not possible to one day "finally" have finished clarifying one’s message.